 The team also found at the higher quarry cylindrical and circular marble stones that were almost identical to the ones next to the altar at the foot of the mountain.
-Why there are these cylindrical stones still up on the mountain is unknown, but the Saudis admission that this quarry was only used for a short time lines up with the Exodus account, where the Israelites were at Mount Sinai for a fairly short timeframe.
+Why there are these cylindrical stones still up on the mountain is unknown, but the Saudis admission that this quarry was only used for a short time lines up with the Exodus account, which documents that the Israelites were at Mount Sinai for about one year.

 One important thing to note is that there are more accessible and larger quarries in the area.
 In addition to being a poor investment for the hypothetical quarry business, this site would also be unnecessary for such an endeavor.

 The Saudis seem to be deliberately deceptive in making their case.
 In Al-Bid’ (History and Archaeology), the archaeologists claim that there are remnants of a paved track up to the small quarry that is higher up on the mountain, which they claim is about 10 feet wide.

 Those who have carefully examined the entirety of Jabal Maqla have found no evidence of such a track nor any path to the quarry that could be a road.
 The Saudis have inexplicably failed to provide any photography, videography, or clear directions to verify their assertion.
 The pictures of this “track” in Al-Bid’ do not appear to show the alleged remains.